 If he got fidgety which often happened, I’d tell him, “It looks like you’re ready to go play with your toys.
 Remember mommy is spending time with God so you can sit here with me quietly or you can go play.”

-One thing I did was find a time I knew they’d be preoccupied.
-Usually, it was around their screen time, nap or rest time.
 When things just didn’t work out I’d let them have screen time for those 15-20 minutes.
 Their screen time is very limited so I didn’t mind letting them have that time so I could get filled with God.

 Not too long ago, I conducted a fascinating experiment.
 I made a choice not to check my social media when I turned on my computer.
 But every single time I turned it on I found myself on social media.

-Here’s the thing we have to move out of this “victim” mentality and take responsibility for the choices we make each day.
+We have to move out of this “victim” mentality and take responsibility for the choices we make each day.
 I actually think I have a lot of self-control so I was mad that I was on auto-pilot mode and had not realized it.
 But the thing is we can choose what we put on auto-pilot mode.

-Once I realized I was on auto-pilot mode with this life-sucking habit I would go sit at my desk and tell myself “I am going to stick to my work!
+Once I realized I was on auto-pilot mode with this life-sucking habit I went to my desk and told myself “I am going to stick to my work!
 I’m going to work hard now so I can have time to “peruse” later.”
-I had to tell my brain that we were going to do something different now so I could replace my old habit.
-I also told myself the reward–I’ll get to peruse later.

 I replaced the old habit with a new life-giving habit.
 I had to perform the new habit several times before my brain was on board to put this life-giving habit on auto-pilot mode.